uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 Some groups and departments have installed a bundle of software they need into shared space.
 Please see your departmental IT support personnel if your department has its own bundle.

 ## Can I run this Docker container on Rivanna?
 We do not run Docker on Rivanna.
-Instead we use Singularity.
-Singularity can run Docker images directly, or you can convert a Docker image to a Singularity image.
-To import existing Docker images, use the `singularity pull` command.
+Instead we use Apptainer.
+Apptainer can run Docker images directly, or you can convert a Docker image to an Apptainer image.
+To import existing Docker images, use the `apptainer pull` command.
 ```
-module load singularity
+module load apptainer
-singularity pull docker://account/image
+apptainer pull docker://account/image
 ```

 Software images built by Research Computing are hosted on Docker Hub.
 For example, to pull our PyTorch 1.5.1 image, run:
 ```
-singularity pull docker://uvarc/pytorch:1.5.1
+apptainer pull docker://uvarc/pytorch:1.5.1
 ```

 Please visit [this page](/userinfo/rivanna/software/containers/#container-registries-for-uva-research-computing) for more details.